 Back-to-School Immunization Clinics planned for students

-School District 622, in partnership with Homeland Health, will hold two immunization clinics for enrolled District 622 students only who have not received their required shots prior to starting school.
+School District 622, in partnership with Homeland Health, will hold immunization clinics for enrolled District 622 students only who have not received their required shots prior to starting school.

 Students must bring their Student Immunization form to the clinic, which specifies the immunizations he or she needs prior to starting school.
 The Pupil Immunization Record Form is available here or from the health office at each school.
 Immunizations will not be given without this form.

 A $14 administrative fee is requested per vaccination, but no one will be turned away for inability to pay.
 Families with insurance should bring their insurance card with them.
 To make it easier for staff to give the vaccinations it is suggested that students wear short sleeves.